Skip to main content

 • Anti-anxiety medications

-• Beta blockers, which block the stimulating effect of adrenaline, and decrease blood pressure, heart rate, and shaking of voice and limbs.
+• Beta-blockers, which block the stimulating effect of adrenaline, and decrease blood pressure, heart rate, and shaking of voice and limbs.

-Antidepressants are drugs that are often used to treat depression, but also have an effect on anxiety.
-The so-called selective serotonin reuptake inhibitors, which include active ingredients such as citalopram, sertraline and paroxetine, have proven particularly effective in the treatment of social phobia, but other antidepressants are also effective (e.g. venlafaxine).
-The drugs cause a change in the concentration of transmitters between nerve cells, so-called neurotransmitters, and have no potential for dependency.
+Antidepressants are drugs that are often used to treat depression but also have an effect on anxiety.
+The so-called selective serotonin reuptake inhibitors, which include active ingredients such as citalopram, sertraline, and paroxetine, have proven particularly effective in the treatment of social phobia, but other antidepressants are also effective (e.g. venlafaxine).

 The medication must be taken regularly because this is the only way to achieve an effective blood level.
 To cut down the side effects, the physician will begin with a low dose and will gradually increase to a full dose.

 When treating social phobia, caution should be exercised with drugs that directly relieve anxiety, such as benzodiazepines offered.
-With prolonged use there is a risk of developing addiction.
+With prolonged use, there is a risk of developing addiction.
 Since alcohol also has a short-term anxiolytic effect, it is not uncommon for those affected to drink alcohol regularly to calm themselves down.
 So here too there is a risk of developing alcohol addiction.

 For some, the manifestations of social anxiety disorder may weaken over time, and the medicines may be discontinued; whilst others may need the drugs for several years to prevent recurrences.